platformsh/platformsh-docs/docs/src/guides/drupal9/redis.md

 Once you've confirmed that your site is using Redis for caching, you can and should purge any remaining cache data in the MySQL database as it is now just taking up space.
 `TRUNCATE` any table that begins with `cache` *except* for `cache_form`.
-Despite its name `cache_form` is not part of the cache system proper and thus should not be moved out of SQL.
+Despite its name `cache_form` isn't part of the cache system proper and thus should not be moved out of SQL.